ultranoise/nodeMCU-OSC/README.md

     Click install
     Click close
     Restart Arduino IDE
-    Select your board from Tools > Board > NodeMCU 1.0
+    Select your board from Tools > Board > NodeMCU 1.0 (ESP-12E Module)

 4) Open the .ino file at your folder